Chamath-Adithya/Bookshop-Discount-Management-System/README.md

 ### **Problem Context**

 Bookshops commonly offer discounts when customers purchase products in bulk.
+For example:

+**Pen:**

+* Quantity 1 → Rs.100 each
+* Quantity 5 → Rs.95 each
+* Quantity 10 → Rs.80 each

+**Pencil:**

+* Quantity 1 → Rs.40 each
+* Quantity 3 → Rs.35 each
+* Quantity 10 → Rs.30 each
+* Quantity 100 → Rs.25 each

-For instance, a pen might cost Rs.100 each but Rs.95 each when buying five or more.
-Managing such discount structures manually often leads to:
+Managing such multi-tiered discount structures manually often leads to:

 * **Errors** during manual calculations.
 * **Inconsistent discounts** among customers.